Your cart

 Combining these variables and identifying the perfect compromise between sensitivity and comfort may seem difficult.
 It is therefore, important to remember that, generally, the shoe with the right fit does not leave the toes completely extended and completely wraps the foot, without leaving any empty spaces, resulting in a normal sensation of compression on the foot, which, however, should not result in pain.

 These are shoes designed to be worn for a long time and avoid annoying pains, combining both comfort and durability.
 Moreoever, given their more rigid structure, it is possible to use them by choosing a size more similar to that of one’s normal shoes.
-Therefore for those who are about to start their own vertical adventure, experts recommend models such Tarantula and Finale.
+Therefore for those who are about to start their own vertical adventure, experts recommend models such Tarantula.

 Considerations if the beginner is a child